-When the Checker Framework reports a warning, it's best to change the code or its annotations, to fix the underlying problem.
+When the Checker Framework reports a warning, it's best to fix the underlying problem, by changing the code or its annotations.
+(See Section 2.4.5 for some tips.)
 Alternately, you can suppress the warning, which does not change the code but prevents the Checker Framework from reporting this particular warning to you.